as3mbus/SimpleFileBrowser/README.md

 - Support for multiple drives
 - Tested on Windows, Mac, Linux and Android

-For a content description, setup instructions, more please see the [wiki](https://github.com/GracesGames/SimpleFileBrowser/wiki)
+For a content description, setup instructions and more please see the [website](https://gracesgames.github.io/SimpleFileBrowser/)